PatternPal/PatternPal/docs/docs/recognizers/singleton.md

 ## Requirements
 _Client Class_
-* calls the method that acts as a constructor of the singleton class
+a. calls the method that acts as a constructor of the singleton class

 _Singleton class_
-* has no public/internal constructor
+a. has no public/internal constructor
-* has at least one private/protected constructor
+b. has at least one private/protected constructor
-* has a static, private field with the same type as the class
+c. has a static, private field with the same type as the class
-* has a static, public/internal method that acts as a constructor in the following way:
+d. has a static, public/internal method that acts as a constructor in the following way:
-  * if called and there is no instance saved in the private field, then it calls the private constructor
-  * if called and there is an instance saved in the private field it returns this instance
+  i. if called and there is no instance saved in the private field, then it calls the private constructor ii. if called and there is an instance saved in the private field it returns this instance

 ## References
 The following sources are used to determine the requirements: